Defensive wall: Chinese city walls

 While gunpowder and cannons were invented in China, China never developed wall breaking artillery to the same extent as other parts of the world.
 Part of the reason is probably because Chinese walls were already highly resistant to artillery and discouraged increasing the size of cannons.
-In the mid-twentieth century a European expert in fortification commented on their immensity: "in China … the principal towns are surrounded to the present day by walls so substantial, lofty, and formidable that the medieval fortifications of Europe are puny in comparison."
+In the mid-twentieth century a European expert in fortification commented on their immensity: "in China ... the principal towns are surrounded to the present day by walls so substantial, lofty, and formidable that the medieval fortifications of Europe are puny in comparison."
 Chinese walls were thick.
-The eastern wall of Ancient Linzi, established in 859 BC, had a maximum thickness of 43 metres and an average thickness of 20-30 metres.
+The eastern wall of Ancient Linzi, established in 859 BC, had a maximum thickness of 43 metres and an average thickness of 20–30 metres.
 Ming prefectural and provincial capital walls were 10 to 20 m thick at the base and 5 to 10 m at the top.

 In Europe the height of wall construction was reached under the Roman Empire, whose walls often reached 10 m in height, the same as many Chinese city walls, but were only 1.5 to 2.5 m thick.
 Rome's Servian Walls reached 3.6 and 4 m in thickness and 6 to 10 m in height.
 Other fortifications also reached these specifications across the empire, but all these paled in comparison to contemporary Chinese walls, which could reach a thickness of 20 m at the base in extreme cases.
 Even the walls of Constantinople which have been described as "the most famous and complicated system of defence in the civilized world," could not match up to a major Chinese city wall.
 Had both the outer and inner walls of Constantinople been combined they would have only reached roughly a bit more than a third the width of a major wall in China.
 According to Philo the width of a wall had to be 4.5 m thick to be able to withstand ancient (non-gunpowder) siege engines.
 European walls of the 1200s and 1300s could reach the Roman equivalents but rarely exceeded them in length, width, and height, remaining around 2 m thick.
-It is apt to note that when referring to a very thick wall in medieval Europe, what is usually meant is a wall of 2.5 m in width, which would have been considered thin in a Chinese context.
+When referring to a very thick wall in medieval Europe, what is usually meant is a wall of 2.5 m in width, which would have been considered thin in a Chinese context.
 There are some exceptions such as the Hillfort of Otzenhausen, a Celtic ringfort with a thickness of 40 m in some parts, but Celtic fort-building practices died out in the early medieval period.
 Andrade goes on to note that the walls of the marketplace of Chang'an were thicker than the walls of major European capitals.